Impact Hub Africa

 Ghana, Mali, Nigeria, Zimbabwe, Sudan, Rwanda, Burundi, South Africa

 The Impact Hub strategy in Africa is based on the idea of connecting enthusiastic social entrepreneurs and startups.
-Siemens Stiftung supports this vision as part of the Africa Seed Program, along with the Argidius Foundation and the BMW Foundation Herbert Quandt.
+Siemens Stiftung supported this vision as part of the Africa Seed Program, along with the Argidius Foundation and the BMW Foundation Herbert Quandt.
 Currently, there are eight Impact Hubs in Africa: Accra (Ghana), Bamako (Mali), Lagos (Nigeria), Harare (Zimbabwe), Khartoum (Sudan), Kigali (Rwanda), Bujumbura (Burundi), and Johannesburg (South Africa).

 Creating, inventing, and networking – the globally expanding network of Impact Hubs supports enthusiastic entrepreneurs and independent professionals in their development.
 Beyond the global networking possibilities, the innovative ecosystem provides strong regional support with an active local community.
 This local expertise is important for finding effective approaches to solving environmental and societal challenges.
-There is plenty of common ground between the hub concept and our Development Cooperation working area.
+There was plenty of common ground between the hub concept and our Development Cooperation working area.
 In our empowering people.
 Network, we connect social entrepreneurs and inventors who take an entrepreneurial approach to improving basic services with technological solutions.
 Like the hubs, our network emphasizes the acquisition of skills and knowledge transfer to expand the impact of solutions that work.

 Providing the right tools

 Makerspaces provide the infrastructure and technology needed to harness the creativity and ideas of local innovators.
 This gives social entrepreneurs a simple, no-fuss opportunity to develop, construct, and test prototypes.
 Digital modeling and design thinking concepts are part of the process.
 The idea for the makerspaces arose from close collaboration between Siemens Stiftung and the Impact Hubs in Africa.
 Members of the empowering people.
-Network can use the resources of the innovation lab while engaging in a regional entrepreneurial dialog, with an emphasis on solving local problems relating to basic services.
+Network could use the resources of the innovation lab while engaging in a regional entrepreneurial dialog, with an emphasis on solving local problems relating to basic services.
 The first makerspace was launched at the Impact Hub in Accra.

-Since launching the Africa Seed Program in 2014, eight Impact Hubs have been created – three of which house makerspaces.
+Since launching the Africa Seed Program in 2014, eight Impact Hubs had been created – three of which house makerspaces.
 These are designed to become an integral part of an innovative entrepreneurial environment and to encourage productive dialog between each regional location in Sub-Saharan Africa.

 Creating a strong regional team in Accra